 - Collaborate across teams with native Jira integration: While tasks are good for things that can be addressed quickly, sometimes you need to address bigger issues and collaborate across teams over a longer period of time.
 For those, you can now create Jira tickets directly from within a pull request comment.
 You can assign the ticket to a specific Jira project and even click into the ticket and collaborate right from within Bitbucket.

-Get started with Bitbucket's new code review experience
+Get started with our new pull request experience